cbrane/project-context/README.md

 - **Clipboard Integration:**
   The final Markdown is copied to your clipboard using `pbcopy` for easy pasting elsewhere.

+- **Token Counting:**
+  After wrapping the Markdown output in `<project>` tags, the script counts the total number of tokens in the document (using `tiktoken` if available, or a fallback method) and prints the token count to the console.
+This helps you understand how much context is being passed to your LLM.

 ## Setup Instructions